ncatlab/nlab-content/pages/6/3/0/0/36/content.md

 #General Results#

-It seems that often, the structure on the ambient category $C$ allowing a certain type of structure to be internalized in it is itself a [[categorification|categorified]] version of that same structure (for example, monoids in monoidal categories).
+Often, the structure on the ambient category $C$ allowing a certain type of structure to be internalized in it is itself a [[categorification|categorified]] version of that same structure (for example, monoids in monoidal categories).
 This is an example of the [microcosm principle](http://golem.ph.utexas.edu/category/2008/12/the_microcosm_principle.html).

 As one formal result along these lines, Tom Leinster has shown that for any [[cartesian monad]] $T$, $T$-algebras can be naturally internalized/enriched in $T$-multicategories, and in particular in $T$-structured categories.
+For example, when $T$ is the monad whose algebras are monoids, this says that monoids can be internalized in multicategories and monoidal categories.

+On the other hand, this is not always true.
+For example, the categorification of a [[rig]] is a [[rig category]], but it is difficult to see how to define a rig internal to a rig category, and the usual definition of rig in $Set$ does not use the rig-category structure of $Set$ but only that it has finite products.

+A very different sort of general result has to do with the [[internal logic]] of certain categories.
+If a category has enough structure to interpret a certain fragment of first-order logic, then any first-order theory definable in that fragment can be internalized in that category.
+For example, the theory of categories can be formulated in [[cartesian logic]] and thus is interpretable in any cartesian (= lex) category.
+The statement that almost anything can be internalized in a topos is the high-end case of this, since the internal logic of a topos is full intuitionistic type theory.